-The Garden Bridge is a planned 366m long footbridge that would cross the River Thames between Waterloo Bridge and Blackfriars Bridge.
-The bridge will carry an expansive garden, featuring trees, shrubs and plants, together with many paved footpaths and pedestrian areas.
+The Garden Bridge was to be a 366-metre-long footbridge that was to cross the River Thames between Waterloo Bridge and Blackfriars Bridge.
+The bridge was designed to carry an expansive garden, featuring trees, shrubs and plants, together with many paved footpaths and pedestrian areas.

-Structurally, the bridge design consists of a series of radial and circumferential steel trusses originating at the two main river piers.
-These trusses are enclosed by an upper ‘soil’ deck and a lower copper-nickel soffit shell of complex geometry which will give the bridge an elegant and unique appearance.
+Structurally, the bridge was to consist of a series of radial and circumferential steel trusses originating at the two main river piers.
+These trusses were to be enclosed by an upper ‘soil’ deck and a lower copper-nickel soffit shell of complex geometry to give the bridge an elegant and unique appearance.

-Rendel was appointed as a member of the Bouygues Travaux Publics/Cimolai JV as the lead checking engineer for Category III design check.
-The check covers the main bridge and foundations but also covers the works association with moving the HQS Wellington (mooring dolphins and river wall works).
+Rendel was been appointed as a member of the Bouygues Travaux Publics/Cimolai JV as the lead checking engineer for Category III design check.
+The check covered the main bridge and foundations but also the works association with moving the HQS Wellington (mooring dolphins and river wall works).

-Rendel’s services included independent checking, centred with the production of a global 3D model of the bridge in LUSAS.
-This model aimed to capture the complex geometry and topology of the bridge with the truss members modelled as beam elements, and the soffit modelled with shell elements.
-The model also captured the construction sequence of the bridge, which aims to achieve ‘zero’ bending moment at the river piers on completion by using a combination of ballast and prestress.
+Rendel services included independent checking, centred with the production of a global 3D model of the bridge in LUSAS.
+This model captured the complex geometry and topology of the bridge with the truss members modelled as beam elements, and the soffit modelled with shell elements.
+The model also captured the construction sequence of the bridge, which aimed to achieve ‘zero’ bending moment at the river piers on completion by using a combination of ballast and prestress.